BM-AI-solutions/decision-points/readme.md

 | ARCHON_AGENT_MODEL      |        ✔️         |          ✔️           | Optional, overrides default agent model             |
 | ...other integrations   |   optional        |       optional        | See `.env.example` for more                         |

-- See `backend/.env.example` for a complete, annotated template.
+- See the root `.env.example` for a complete, annotated template.

 ### Google Cloud Datastore & Credentials